charl-neu/Final/README.md

 - greatly increasing the gravity to accomidate its impact for the larger battlefield
 - adding score tracking

-changes from the original are indicated by commenting change in the code
+changes from the original are indicated by commenting change or changed in the code